 That’s because as the day progresses, our willpower, stamina, and endurance dwindle like a used-up eraser.

 When our kids complete the harder assignments first, it gives them a sense of accomplishment and pride.
 It also makes the other stuff feel a little less daunting.

 Then, of course, once all of the work is complete, they can watch tv, play outside, or play in their rooms.

 Successful Home Learning Tip #5: Keep a business approach.

-This is one of the most difficult things for me to do because I love kids, but in order to love them, I have to maintain a business approach.
+This is one of the most difficult things for me because I love kids, but to love them, I have to maintain a business approach.
 Before you start shooting arrows at me, consider this scenario…

 A child is doing his work.
-He writes all the letters correctly, then he writes the letter ‘S’ that takes up half the page.
+He writes all the letters correctly, and then he writes the letter ‘S’ that takes up half the page.
 He giggles and looks up to tell you it looks like a tail.
-He waits for the adults reaction.
+He waits for the adult’s reaction.